NiklasRoberts/Comparing-Electric-vs-Gasoline-Vehicle-Emissions/README.md

 The weighted average of CO2 emissions per kWh of energy generated is calculated from the product of each power source and the percent of total energy supplied.

+In order to compare with ICE emissions, the average lbs CO2 emissions per kWh of energy generated is then converted to lbs CO2 emissions per Mile.

+## Equations

+**Goal = Power grid's CO2 emissions/Mile travelled**

+Gamma = Power grid's CO2 emissions/kWh energy generated

 Let
-* Goal = Power grid's CO2 emissions/kWh energy generated
 * S = Energy Sources
 * i = Each energy source
 * C<sub>i</sub> = CO2 emissions (lbs/kWh) for energy source